lazywinadmin/MVP/README.md

 ## Issues
  * ~~Not able to retrieve the Authentication Hash from MSFT Live OAuth using PowerShell. (for now you can retrieve your hash using the 'TRY IT' on https://mvpapi.portal.azure-api.net/~~
+ * Known Issue: "My Added entries does not show on the portal".
+See workaround #15

 <a name="Todo"/>